 - $4 for the second consumer

 - $3 for the third consumer, and so on.

-In such a situation, the firm is able to increase its profit and sell to customers that were originally not going to purchase by offering price = each customer’s willingness to pay.
-It would lead to five sales and a total revenue of $5+$4+$3+$2+1 = $15.
+In such a situation, the firm is able to increase its revenues by selling to customers who were originally not going to purchase, by offering price = each customer’s willingness to pay.
+This leads to five sales and total revenue of $5+$4+$3+$2+1 = $15.

 As indicated above, price discrimination allows a firm to reap additional profits and convert consumer surplus into producer surplus.